 Read the following articles on Original Christianity:

-Jesus and India:
+Jesus and India

-The inner side of Esoteric Christian thought:
+The Inner Side of Esoteric Christian thought

 Bishops Wedgwood and Leadbeater were adherents of the Non-dual (Advaita) philosophy of India as uncompromisingly taught by Madame Blavatsky, with whom Leadbeater lived for several years in India.
 This creed embodies that esoteric view.

-Practical Christian Insights:
+Practical Christian Insights

 Angels are beings in the next stage of evolution beyond the human status.
 Having perfected themselves within the range of human potential, they are now growing and evolving as angels with the purpose of eventually passing into the archangelic levels and evolving even from there upward.
 Learn about angels and how they interact with us in this essay by Abbot George Burke.